21Alul21/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creates a new directory into another
+Move a file in a directory to another directory